obestwalter/mau-mau/README.md

         $ cd </path/to/your/clone>
         $ pip install --editable .

+**NOTE:**The dot at the end of the command is **not a typo**!
+It means: install the contents of the folder that I am currently in as an editable package.

 output like:

     Obtaining file:///</path/to/your/clone>
     Installing collected packages: OOOMMM
       Running setup.py develop for OOOMMM
     Successfully installed OOOMMM

-The dot at the end of the command is **not a typo**!
-It means: install the contents of the folder that I am currently in as an editable package.

 You now have an additional command in your virtualenv: `sim`: